 That’s why at Lucidity we’ve developed networking training for teams to help you overcome your fear, develop weak ties, put yourself in the position to have more opportunities and perhaps even enjoy yourself in the process.

-If you’d like some more information then get in touch, but for now here’s three tips for free.
+If you’d like some more information then get in touch, but for now here’s three tips to get you started.

 Three tips for better networking